Search

 Bishop Main Street 1886 In Black And White

-Along with about 27,000 photographs that date from the late 1800s to the 1950s, the museum also houses an extensive collection of artifacts.
-It also holds an archive of History and Family Files, containing newspaper clippings, original documents, and other information about the towns, people, and subjects that have played a role in the history of Inyo County and the Eastern Sierra.
+The museum holds about 27,000 photographs dating from the late 1800s to the 1950s.
+It also has a large collection of artifacts and an archive of history and family files.
+These files include newspaper clippings, original documents, and other materials about the towns, people, and events that shaped the region.

 The Eastern California Museum is open 6-days a week, Thursday to Tuesday from 10am – 5pm, closed on Wednesdays and all major public holidays.
 Admission is free and donations are greatly appreciated.